mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 ```

 By using Promises and Async/Await, we address the major issues with callback hell and make asynchronous code more readable, maintainable, and error-resistant.

 Don’t worry if you find it challenging to understand code written with Promises and async/await right now.
 We will take a deep dive into each of these concepts in the next chapter.

-Up to this point, we’ve gained a good understanding of the concept of callback hell.
-Now, let’s move on to discussing Inversion of Control.
+Up to this point, we've gained a good understanding of the concept of callback hell.

+Now, let's move on to discussing Inversion of Control.
 It’s crucial to grasp this concept to feel more comfortable with Promises.

-# 💡 Inversion of Control
+# Inversion of Control

 **What is Inversion of Control (IoC)?**

 -> Inversion of Control (IoC) is a programming principle where the control of executing a function is handed over to another function.
 In the context of JavaScript, this typically happens when using callbacks.

 -> When we pass a callback function to another function, we are essentially putting our trust in the parent function to execute the callback correctly.
-We lose control over when, how, and how many times that callback will be executed.
-This situation can result in issues like unexpected behavior, difficult-to-debug code, and even callback hell.
+We lose control over when and how many times that callback will be executed.
+This situation can result in issues like unexpected behavior, difficult-to-debug code & even callback hell.

-**Real-World Analogy**

-Imagine lending your car to a friend.
-You trust them to drive safely and return it in good condition.
-But you lose control over how they drive, whether they return it on time, or if they even return it at all.
-This loss of control is similar to what happens when we pass callbacks without being certain of their execution, putting our trust in the parent function.
+**Easy Analogy for Callback Trust Issues**

+Imagine you lend your car to a friend.
+You trust them to:

+  - drive safely
+  - return it on time
+  - bring it back in good condition
+  - But once they drive away, you have no control.
+  - You can only hope they do the right thing.

+This is exactly like callbacks:

+When you pass a callback to another function,you trust that it will:

+  - be called
+  - be called at the right time
+  - be called with the right data
+  - not be skipped or misused
+  - But you lose control over how and when it gets executed.

-**💡 Inversion of Control Problem**
+**Inversion of Control Problem**

 When using callbacks, several issues may arise, such as: